 Storytelling as a Business Skill

-Long gone are the days when storytelling was considered the sole preserver of the literary and entertainment industries.
+Long gone are the days when storytelling was considered the sole preserve of the literary and entertainment industries.
 As opposed to dry facts, stories stimulate certain parts of the brain that control behavior and engage people with content more deeply (see chart 1).
 The business world has wholeheartedly embraced this idea.
 One good example is the crowdfunding platform, Kickstarter, whose core concept is based on compelling storytelling — if you cannot tell a good story, you are unlikely to have your project funded.

 Intelligent internal comms teams have caught on as well.
 They are increasingly making use of the effects that good stories have on audiences and are exploring ways of using storytelling techniques to rally employees around a shared purpose and business goals.